 What are the other options?

 Fixed-rate bond accounts are an alternative to easy access savers.
 These lock up your money for a period of several years.
-You can get better rates – though these aren’t fantastic at the moment either.
+You can get better rates on fixed-rate bonds.
 If you take your money out early, your provider will penalise you.

 You can also make the most of tax-free savings by opening a Cash ISA as an alternative.
-The rates aren’t any better than easy-access savings, but you won't pay tax on the interest.
+The rates are often similar to easy-access savings, but you won't pay tax on the interest.

 Stocks & Shares ISAs may be an alternative if you are prepared to take some risk and invest your money for a while.

 And you can make more in a current account right now than many savings accounts.
-For example, Nationwide's FlexDirect account will pay 5% on up to £2,500.
+For example, Nationwide's FlexDirect account will pay 5% on up to £1,500.
 But it'll only pay that during the first year.

 Is my money safe?